College Scorecard

 How might we simplify the Compare process and educate users on core functions of the website?

-INSIGHT 03
+03

 Acceptance rate is very important to students.